awsdocs/aws-kms-developer-guide/doc_source/programming-top.md

 + Generate data keys with or without plaintext\.
 + Generate random data\.

-For example code in Java that uses the [AWS SDK for Java](https://aws.amazon.com/sdk-for-java/) to call the AWS KMS API, see the following topics\.
+The sample code in the following topics show how to use the AWS SDKs to call the AWS KMS API\.

 **Topics**
 + [Creating a Client](programming-client.md)